darkphoenixfox/xenoDMD/README.md

 backglass_bg = wallpaper.png        ; Background image for the backglass

+; Positioning, labels annd appearance of the information shown in the DMD ; All positions are a percentage of the window size (0 is all the way to the left/top, 1 is all the way to the right/bottom).
+The X and Y are for the center of the text.
+[DISPLAYS]
+score_color = #00ff73             ; Color of the score text
-; Positioning, labels annd appearance of the information shown in the DMD [DISPLAYS] score_size = 12                     ; Font size of the score text score_color = #95f184             ; Color of the score text ball_count_enabled = true           ; Enable or disable the ball count display (true or false) ball_count_label = ball count:      ; Label before the ball count ball_count_color = #e8f15d        ; Color of the ball count text ball_count_x = 0.545                ; X position of the ball count text (relative, 0 is all the way to the left, 1 is all the way to the right) ball_count_y = 0.82                 ; Y position of the ball count text (relative, 0 is at the top, 1 is at the bottom) ball_count_size = 45                ; Font size of the ball count text disp1_enabled = true                ; Enable or disable the first display field (true or false) disp1_x = 0.065                     ; X position of the first display field disp1_y = 0.75                      ; Y position of the first display field disp1_size = 20                     ; Font size of the first display field disp1_label = varia:                ; Label before the first display field disp1_color = #ff4444             ; Color of the first display field disp2_enabled = true                ; Enable or disable the second display field (true or false) disp2_x = 0.065                     ; X position of the second display field disp2_y = 0.88                      ; Y position of the second display field disp2_size = 20                     ; Font size of the second display field disp2_label = hos:                  ; Label for the second display field disp2_color = #ff4444             ; Color of the second display field
+score_x = 50                        ; X position of the score text
+score_y = 50                        ; Y position of the score text
+score_size = 100                    ; Font size of the score text
+ball_count_enabled = true           ; Enable or disable the ball count display (true or false) ball_count_label = ball count:      ; Label before the ball count ball_count_color = #e8f15d        ; Color of the ball count text ball_count_x = 74.5                 ; X position of the ball count text (relative, 0 is all the way to the left, 1 is all the way to the right) ball_count_y = 89                   ; Y position of the ball count text (relative, 0 is at the top, 1 is at the bottom) ball_count_size = 52                ; Font size of the ball count text disp1_enabled = true                ; Enable or disable the first display field (true or false) disp1_x = 13                        ; X position of the first display field disp1_y = 78.5                      ; Y position of the first display field disp1_size = 27                     ; Font size of the first display field disp1_label = varia:                ; Label before the first display field disp1_color = #f6001D             ; Color of the first display field disp2_enabled = true                ; Enable or disable the second display field (true or false) disp2_x = 11                        ; X position of the second display field disp2_y = 91.6                      ; Y position of the second display field disp2_size = 27                     ; Font size of the second display field
+disp2_label = hos:                  ; Label for the second display field disp2_color = #f6001D             ; Color of the second display field

 ; Memory configuration for reading game data (you can find these values using Cheat Engine or similar tools) ; Example values are for the current steam version of "XenoTilt"